2024-Arizona-Opportunity-Hack/GoogleDrivers-HeritageSquareFounda-HeritageSquareFoundationAIIntegrationChallenge/README.md

 -Gives easy access to pdf files and documents that they are seaching for, with room for error, which OpenAI will try and fill the gaps of knowledge as best as it can.
 -A login feature using google drive, ensuring that no other user can access your files, thus providing security.
 -Associate files to the categories that we were given with a miscellaneous section.
+-This gives Kari more time to help the community, and less time spent in her desk sorting through files.

 ## Challenges
-We ran into the challenge of finding the right database, due to our lack of experience in the field finding databases was a struggle, especially to pick the right one.
-We also ran into the trouble of navigating Google Drive's APIs but we were able to persevere in the end and learn the calls.
+-We ran into the challenge of finding the right database, due to our lack of experience in the field -We also ran into the trouble of navigating Google Drive's APIs but we were able to persevere in the end and learn the calls.
+-It costs money to maintain this, however, once we have set up the database and parsed through the files, OpenAI calls will go down significantly, so will Google Drive calls, thus allowing this to go on for longer

+## Work Left
+-For bigger goals, we need some more time, however the base model is ready to use now with some switches in API keys, whenever Kari wants to find some files falling in a certain category or date, she can use it now.

 ## Tech Stack